“The Wettest Block in The World” - Exploring Kansas City’s Notorious Past at 9th & State Line

 1907: The ‘Wettest Block’ at 12 - Kansas City Times.
 Click here to enlarge and read the full newspaper clipping.

 The passage of the Volstead Act in 1920, which enforced Prohibition nationwide, had a profound impact on Kansas City.
 The city's insatiable thirst for alcohol remained unquenched, leading to the rise of illegal drinking establishments known as speakeasies.
-It was during this time that the block at 9th and State truly became a hotbed for illegal activity of all kinds, including bootlegging, prostitution, gambling, and more.
+It was during this time that the block at 9th and State Line truly became a hotbed for illegal activity of all kinds, including bootlegging, prostitution, gambling, and more.

 Entrepreneurs recognized the lucrative opportunity to cater to the demand for alcohol, and speakeasies started popping up throughout the area.
 The block became a magnet for bootleggers, who smuggled liquor from neighboring states and distributed it to the speakeasies that lined the streets.
-This illicit trade gave birth to a thriving underground economy, with the 9th and State at the epicenter.
+This illicit trade gave birth to a thriving underground economy, with the 9th and State Line at the epicenter.

 1940: A collection of bars and local businesses near 9th and State Line.
 Click to enlarge.
 Courtesy MVSC/KC Library.